theimowski/PropertyBasedTestsWithFSharp/slides/index.md

 ***

-##Using Property Based Testing for testing XSLT
+##Using Property Based Testing in practice
 ###Conclusions so far

 * (+) Automatic detection of edge cases